OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/04-Testing_for_Weak_Encryption.md

 ### Source Code Review

-- Search for the following keyword to check if any weak encryption algorithm is used.

-`MD4, MD5, RC4, RC2, DES, Blowfish, SHA-1, ECB`
+- Search for the following keywords to identify use of weak algorithms: `MD4, MD5, RC4, RC2, DES, Blowfish, SHA-1, ECB`

-- For Java implementation, the following API is related to encryption.
+- For Java implementations, the following API is related to encryption.
 Review the parameters of the encryption implementation.
 For example,

 ```java
 SecretKeyFactory(SecretKeyFactorySpi keyFacSpi, Provider provider, String algorithm)